kingharrison/rules.rockdafloor/README.md

 Count-Off: None — Pro rounds are not counted off.

 * Top Rocks: Hips and shoulders can face different directions.
-Higher level variations of steps and entrances are recognized.
+Higher level variations of steps and entrances are recognized. (ex: full toprock vocabulary with signature style)
-* Transitions: Transitions can leave the ground.
+* Transitions: Transitions can leave the ground. (ex: full aerial transitions)
-* Footwork: Looking to be performed up on the knuckles.
+* Footwork: Looking to be performed up on the knuckles. (ex: threaded combinations and original patterns)
-* Power Move: No limitations
+* Power Move: No limitations (ex: airflares, elbow airflares, 2000s, full power combos)
-* Freeze: Can have one point of contact
+* Freeze: Can have one point of contact (ex: extended airchairs, hollowbacks, one-hand freeze variations)
 * Acro: Acro up to one flip and two twists, in any combination

 ### Out Of Level In Practice